Grishma7645/Personalized-Education/README.md

 # 🎓 Personalized Education – AI Learning Buddy

-A playful, AI-powered learning app designed for **kids and students** to learn smarter, practice better, and have fun doing it! 🚀
+A  AI-powered learning app designed for **students** to learn smarter, practice better, and have fun doing it! 🚀

 ---